Grizzlies roar: Montana shocks No. 20 Washington 13-7 - NewsBreak

 BY THE NUMBERS

-Montana was the first non-FBS team to hold a Pac-12 opponent under 10 points since Grambling State beat Oregon State 23-6 in 1985. ...
-Washington's seven points were the fewest in a home game since being shut out 41-0 by Stanford in 2010.
+team to hold a Pac-12 opponent under 10 points since Grambling State beat Oregon State 23-6 in 1985. … Washington’s seven points were the fewest in a home game since being shut out 31-0 by Stanford in 2010.

 THE TAKEAWAY